Why should I join ISAPS?

 Ready to apply for membership?

 This fellowship program is designed for a longer stay of three or six months.
 The intention is to get an intensive training in a broader field of aesthetic surgery.
 This format is applicable for residents as part of their training in plastic surgery, but also after board certification within the first three years.
 The structure of such a teaching program is entirely up to the expert and local host.
+You must have an ISAPS Membership to apply.
 Click to access information.

-Special Training Programs for Resident and Associate Members
+More Training Programs for Resident and Associate Members..

 Click on the host surgeon’s name to download information for any program listed.
 Additional fellowships will be posted as received.
 ISAPS reserves the right to accept or deny any program for posting.